Griggs25/shopify-app-store-analysis/README.md

 Reporting Period: Latest available data

 Key Insight
-While building this dashboard and cleaning the datasets, I discovered a few really interesting trends about how apps perform on the Shopify App Store:
+While analyzing the dataset and building this dashboard, I cleared out formatting errors in Power Query and uncovered several important trends regarding the Shopify App Store ecosystem:

-* **Responding to Reviews Matters:** While looking at the data, I noticed that the **Developer Reply %** varies a lot between categories.
-Apps where developers actually take the time to reply to customer reviews tend to hold on to higher average ratings over time compared to developers who ignore feedback.
+* **Slight Response Association:** When exploring customer feedback data, there is a very small observed association between developer engagement and scores.
+Reviews that received a developer response have an overall average rating of about 4.20, compared to a 4.19 average for reviews left without a reply.
+This slight difference is not consistent across every historical calendar year.
+Because a developer's reply always occurs after a customer has already submitted their evaluation, this minor variation is a small correlation rather than a strong causal relationship.
-* **Some Categories are Super Crowded:** Big categories like *Marketing* have a huge number of apps and tons of reviews.
-However, by looking at the trend charts, I found smaller niche categories that have really fast review growth and high average ratings, but very few competing apps.
-This looks like a great opportunity for new developers.
+* **Tracking High-Volume Categories:** Looking closely at the final numbers, high-volume operational categories drive the largest share of developer submissions and community review traffic.
+Identifying these heavy-volume sectors allows us to understand where consumer demand and software distribution are most highly concentrated across the marketplace.
-* **Free vs. Paid Apps:** Surprisingly, paid apps don't automatically get worse ratings than free ones.
-Users are completely fine with paying a monthly subscription as long as the app has good support and high ratings.
+* **Uniform Category Reply Profiles:** While looking at developer interaction metrics, I found that engagement levels are highly consistent across the marketplace.
+Developer reply rates vary only modestly across categories, sitting within a narrow 22% to 27% baseline range regardless of the specific app vertical.

 Business Impact
-* **Keeping Customers Happy:** My analysis shows a clear connection between developer responsiveness and good ratings.
-Improving support response times can help an app rank better in the store and stop users from cancelling their subscriptions.
+* **Contextualizing Support Value:** Understanding that developer replies carry only a minimal, non-causal association with historical review ratings allows management to evaluate customer service targets based on operational efficiency rather than expecting direct spikes in user scores.
-* **Finding Hidden Gaps:** Instead of guessing what kind of app to build next, this dashboard lets an amateur or professional developer find exact categories where customer demand is growing but the competition is still low.
+* **Market Density Evaluation:** Mapping out true high-volume sectors helps us pinpoint exactly where the platform's core user bases are concentrated.
+This structural insight allows developers to gauge market demand and track competitor density before deploying software.
-* **Trustworthy Numbers:** Because I spent time in Power Query fixing broken data (like removing duplicate reviews and fixing impossible 0-star ratings), business leaders can actually trust these charts to make real-world decisions.
+* **Trustworthy Numbers:** Because I spent time in Power Query fixing broken data (like removing duplicate reviews, correcting column types, and filtering out invalid 0-star ratings), business leaders can trust these charts to accurately reflect the marketplace.

 Recommendation
-1. **Set up a Support Goal:** I recommend that the customer support team aims to reply to at least 50% of reviews, especially the negative 1- to 3-star ones, to help save our app store rankings.
+1. **Monitor Engagement Benchmarks:** We should continue to monitor our response metrics to keep them aligned with the standard 22%–27% marketplace average, ensuring our support presence remains baseline-competitive without over-allocating resources.
-2. **Target Low-Competition Categories:** For our next app release, we should avoid oversaturated markets like basic marketing apps and instead design a tool for one of the high-growth, low-competition niches identified on the Trend page.
+2. **Evaluate Competitor Layouts:** Before designing a new application, teams should utilize the Overview page layout to study high-volume categories, checking historic launch patterns to see how newly released software performs against established products.
-3. **Upgrade the Data Connection:** Right now, this dashboard relies on static, manually uploaded `.csv` files.
-In the future, I recommend connecting Power BI directly to the live Shopify API so the data refreshes completely automatically every day.
+3. **Upgrade the Data Connection:** This dashboard currently relies on static, manually uploaded `.csv` files.
+In the future, I recommend connecting Power BI directly to live Shopify API endpoints so that data refreshes completely automatically every day.